less/less-docs/content/functions/string.md

 a%3D1
 ```

 Note: Function behavior if a parameter is non-string parameters is not defined.
 Current implementation returns `undefined` on color and unchanged input on any other kind of argument.
-This behaviour should not be relied on and can change in the future.
+This behavior should not be relied on and can change in the future.

 ### e

 > CSS escaping similar to `~"value"` syntax.

 It expects string as a parameter and return its content as is, but without quotes.
-It can be used to output CSS value which is either not valid CSS syntax, or uses proprietary syntax which LESS doesn�t recognize.
+It can be used to output CSS value which is either not valid CSS syntax, or uses proprietary syntax which LESS doesn't recognize.

 Parameters: `string` - a string to escape.
 Returns: `string` content without quotes.